STUDENT PETITION FOR TRAVEL APPROVAL GUIDELINES

 - Is the activity supervised, led, arranged, OR somehow sponsored by a University office, organization (band, athletic team, etc.) or by a UNH Recognized Student Organization?

-Students should begin by contacting the Center for International Education with any questions or to receive assistance in preparing their petition.
+Students should begin by contacting UNH Global Education Abroad with any questions or to receive assistance in preparing their petition.

 Applicants are encouraged to apply early.
-The ITRRC review process commonly takes 6 to 8 weeks.
+The ITRRC review process may take 6 to 8 weeks.

 The proposal must be strongly linked to the student’s educational program, and the concerns raised in the questions below must be adequately addressed and documented.
 It is the student’s responsibility to prepare the documentation and work with the college or school in getting the necessary information.
 In the absence of a compelling case and justification, it is unlikely that the committee will approve the request.

 Note: Petitions are approved under the conditions at the time of approval.
-If a new travel warning is issued, the proposal must be reconsidered.
-If the program is ongoing and the country remains under a travel warning, the program must be re-approved each time an individual or group of students plans to participate.
+If a new travel advisory is issued or circumstances change, the proposal must be reconsidered.
+If the program is ongoing and the country or area remains rated at a Level 3 or Level 4, the program must be reapproved each time an individual or group of students plans to participate.

 The petition must demonstrate the educational value of the program or activity and how its documented structures and health and safety procedures mitigate the concerns of the travel advisory.
 Requests require substantial documentation.
 Students are responsible for working with their faculty sponsors/mentors and other appropriate individuals in their colleges/schools in preparing a written request.